I love giving tips and tricks on how to use popular computer programs.

 Inserting an Excel table into Microsoft Word may be easy.
 But does the result look the way you want it to?
 The tables in the two programs can look quite different.
-This tutorial will show you how to import Excel data into Word so that the table look similar.
+This tutorial will show you how to import Excel data into Word so that the table will look similar.
 The basic principle is to insert the data cells from the Excel spreadsheet into a Word table.

-Step 1: Open a Microsoft Excel file
+Step 1: Open a Microsoft Excel File

 To start this tutorial, you will need an Excel table to practice with.

 - You may create a new Excel file, enter some data in it, and save it to your computer.